TysonTran/LV_Real_Estate/README.md

 To get the data into a form that is useable to perform an analysis on, we must make sure the final form of the data specifies which property the transaction is relating to, what the transaction was for, the amount of the transaction, and the year the transaction occurred.
 We are able to get an idea of which transaction is related to which property by looking at the memo and label the transaction based off of the information given in the memo.

+In the preprocessing step, I also looked at maintenance repairs that were greater than 3k because these usually are capital expenditures.
+In this case, there was one and it was for an ac condenser.
+I removed this item because it would skew the results and these are items that have a estimated lifespan that should be saved for over its life.

 <img src="./clean_data.png" width=700 heigh=400>

 ### Visualization - Capital Growth